AnnaWeinstein/blog/content/blog/please-have-better-meetings.md

 ### Have an agenda

 Even if the agenda is as simple as "Review project xyz" or "Get to know each other," it is a simple kindness to let people know what the meeting is about.
-This helps ensure that people are prepared, that the right people are be in the room, and that the meeting doesn't scope-creep itself into confusion ("Wait, why are we talking about the new website?
+This helps ensure that people are prepared, that the right people can be in the room, and that the meeting doesn't scope-creep itself into confusion ("Wait, why are we talking about the new website?
 I thought this meeting was about project xyz?
 [Colleague] should really be here if we're going to talk about the new website.")

 ### Summarize any decisions and tasks before the meeting ends